jgbakke/MongoAI-Documentation/README.md

 By collecting more data from every single instance, MongoAI enables faster evolution for your parameters.
 In a world where gamers are smart and always getting better, you need to quickly evolve, or your AI will no longer remain exciting and engaging to play against.
 The speed at which MongoAI enables evolution will present a challenge to your players and keep them involved with your game.

+Currently there is a Demo Mac App that you can download.
+The Demo app will soon be ported to Windows as well.
+The MongoAI Driver currently supports both Mac and Windows.

 ## Getting Started
 This is currently in Beta.
 If you would like to be a part of the Beta, please contact me.